-As discussed in Note 29, on June 8, 2020, OPI received an Order from the Energy Regulatory Commission (ERC) approving the final rates for calculating its electricity fee.
+On June 8, 2020, OPI received an Order from the Energy Regulatory Commission (ERC) approving the final rates for calculating its electricity fee.
 The ERC directed OPI and Oriental Mindoro Electric Cooperative, Inc. (ORMECO) to file refund and recovery schemes based on the approved rates.
 OPI complied and filed the same to the ERC within the 30-day prescribed period.
 Subsequently, National Power Corporation (NPC) filed a Motion and Manifestation with the ERC for clarifications on matters including but not limited to indexation of fees and recovery period while ORMECO filed its Compliance Ad Cautelam with Notice of Entry of Appearance providing for its own computation, adjustment and proposals for refund schemes.
+Details of these claims are disclosed in Note 29.

-As of March 30, 2023, the ERC has not commented on, clarified nor approved the proposed refund and recovery scheme.
-The management believes that since the amount to be refunded and/or recovered depends on several variables that are yet to be clarified and confirmed by the ERC, accordingly, no asset or liability has been recognized as at December 31, 2022 and 2021.
+As at March 21, 2024, the ERC has not commented on, clarified nor approved the proposed refund and recovery scheme.
+The management believes that since the amount to be refunded and/or recovered depends on several variables that are yet to be clarified and confirmed by the ERC, accordingly, no asset or liability has been recognized as at December 31, 2023 and 2022.